LED LCD Plasma OLED Smart 3D TV Which Television to Buy

 Buy TV Online

 If room space is important (ie. You have limited space) then you should consider the flat-panel LCD and Plasma models.
 These models are ultra slim and makes the best of limited space.
-They are also very stylish.
-Some of these TVs are less than 5-inch thin.
+Some of these TVs are less than 3.5 cm thin.

 Flat panel TVs are more fashionable these days.
 They are stylish and are now growing in popularity.
-So, if you do not want to come across as one from the stone ages, you should aim for a flat-panel TV e.g. LCD, Plasma, LED, 3D TV.
+So, if you do not want to come across as one from the stone ages, you should aim for a flat-panel TV e.g. LCD, Plasma, LED, OLED TV as your next television.

 CRT offers better (wider) viewing angle than Plasma and LCD.
 Screen size for rear projection CRT and LCD can range from 10’’ to more than 70’’.